Freshly harvested khat leaves and stems with green foliage and reddish stalks, bundled on a reflective surface, used in khat addiction

 Khat is a drug that is brought into the United States and Europe from other countries where it is grown.
 It can also be found in some areas of London among immigrant communities.

 In this article on Khat, we look at the drugs’ effects, risks and potential for addiction.
-We also advise on what to do if you or a loved one has a problem with Khat abuse.
+We also advise on what to do if you or a loved one has a problem with khat addiction or abuse.

 What is Khat used for?